angular/angular/aio/content/guide/build.md

 * 12%: Percentage of size relative to baseline.
 (Not valid for baseline values.)

-When you configure a budget, the build system warns or reports and error when a given part of the app reaches or exceeds a boundary size that you set.
+When you configure a budget, the build system warns or reports an error when a given part of the app reaches or exceeds a boundary size that you set.

 Each budget entry is a JSON object with the following properties: